Nixola/minetd/README.md

 I'm actually cheating and using `socat` under the hood to handle the actual proxying, so it's kind of required for this project to work.

 ## Usage
 Just run it, with the public port as the only argument.
+Keep in mind that terminating `minetd` will also terminate all children, and thus all connections.
 `minetd <port number>`

 ## Configuration